jmettraux/aaken/src/html/baa__character_creation.md

 ~~${PAGE_BACKGROUNDS}~~Background
 : Roll 1d6 and follow the corresponding background table;
 : Pick the Free Skill;
-: Pick the Quick Skills or roll 4 times on the Growth and/or the Learning table;
+: Pick the Quick Skills; or
+: Roll 4 times on the Growth and/or the Learning table;
 : Note that Artisan, Religious, and Elite people have an automatic advantage when rolling against `LEA OC`.

 ~~${PAGE_SKILLS}~~Skills